Drag

 RFID

-An accreditation badge that utilises RFID (Radio Frequency Identification) will rely on the tag to hold the information required about the person.
-As the person comes into contact with an RFID reader the tag will be picked up and the information relayed across to the receiver where it will be fed into the access control software.
+An accreditation badge that utilises RFID will rely on the tag to hold the information required about the person.
+As the person encounters an RFID reader, the tag will be picked up and the information relayed across to the receiver, where it will be fed into the access control software.

 What are the strengths of RFID?